TymArsenii/DigitalSandClock/README.md

 <br><br>
 The device itself is 2x 8x8 matrixes (MAX7219 modules) positioned diagonaly.
 Enclosure is 3D printed.
 <br><br>
-## How to use
+## How to navigate menus
-Slide the power switch to turn it on, you'll see the timer started with your last period (the default is 10sec).
+Slide the power switch to turn it on, you'll see the half of matrix filled, which means connecting to Wi-Fi.
+If connected to Wi-Fi successfully, whole matrix will fill, which means winnecting to MQTT.
+After all the success, you'll see last mode with all the settings working properly.

 Click on both buttons - reset sand position (it will appear on top)